sc18zs/csci596_final_project/README.md

 1. Use Hilbert and Morton curves to improve cache hit rates, reduce memory access overhead, and enhance computational efficiency.
 > + Improve memory access locality and minimize cache misses by reordering particles based on spatial locality.
 > + Use performance analysis tools to monitor cache hit rates and overall execution time.
 Compare results with the baseline (non-optimized approach) to verify the impact of reordering.
+> + Develop algorithms that map multi-dimensional data to one-dimensional memory addresses using Hilbert and Morton curves.

 2. Using load balancing to ensure the computational work is evenly distributed across all processors during a molecular dynamics simulation.
 When some processors have more atoms to compute than others, it creates inefficiency as some processors sit idle waiting for the heavily loaded ones to finish.
 > + Performing a load balancing check every certain step and see if imbalance has occurred, to simplify, we may dentify the most overloaded and underloaded processors.